nachsub/cs126-final-project/PROPOSAL.md

-I will make breakout that has a global leaderboard.
+I will make breakout with a global leaderboard.
 The user moves the paddle horizontally on the bottom of the screen, but the speed of the ball increases as you go.
 The score is calculated based on how many times the ball hits the objects on the screen.